 How can one tell whether a program has enough polling points?
 Or, in other words, where polling points must be inserted so that the program has enough polling points?
-We propose a simple approach, which is to insert a polling point in front of every function call.6 This ensures that every thread must reach a polling point in a bounded number of steps.
-Up to an administrative side condition,7 we prove that this polling point insertion strategy preserves safety and ensures liveness.
+We propose a simple approach, which is to insert a polling point in front of every function call.
+This ensures that every thread must reach a polling point in a bounded number of steps.
+Up to an administrative side condition, we prove that this polling point insertion strategy preserves safety and ensures liveness.
 We refer to this polling point insertion strategy as addpp.
 Thus, if t is a term, then addpp(t) is the term obtained by inserting a polling point in front of every function call in the term t.

-6LambdaFit does not have loops: instead, loops must be simulated via tail-recursive functions.
+&lt;sup>6LambdaFit does not have loops: instead, loops must be simulated via tail-recursive functions.
 Thus, inserting a polling point in front of every function call effectively implies inserting a polling point inside every loop as well.
-Incidentally, because function calls are forbidden inside protected sections, a polling point is never inserted into a protected section, satisfying our restriction that polling point insertion strategy of the OCaml compiler.
+Incidentally, because function calls are forbidden inside protected sections, a polling point is never inserted into a protected section, satisfying our restriction that polling points in protected sections are forbidden.
+Our polling point insertion strategy is loosely inspired by the (undocumented) polling point insertion strategy of the OCaml compiler.
 The OCaml compiler inserts a polling point at the beginning of every function (except possibly small leaf functions), inside every loop, and views memory allocation instructions as polling points.

-7Prior to inserting polling points, we require the program to be in administrative normal form (ANF).
+&lt;sup>7Prior to inserting polling points, we require the program to be in administrative normal form (ANF).
 That is, in every function call, we require the function itself and the actual arguments to be variables or values, as opposed to arbitrary expressions.
 This guarantees that the polling point that is inserted in front of the function call is executed after the actual arguments have been computed and just before the function is invoked.

-Figure 23 introduces a few auxiliary predicates that appear in the statement of the liveness 1569 theorem.
-The proposition AfterAtMost n P c means that, out of the configuration c, every execution 1570 path reaches a configuration that satisfies P in at most n steps.
-The proposition AfterAtMost n P c1571 is inductively defined by the rules HoldsNow and HoldsAfter.
-HoldsAfter guarantees not only 1572 that the predicate continues to hold after any possible step, but also that there exists such a step.
-1573 The proposition Eventually P c means that in a bounded number of steps, out of the configuration c, 1574 every execution path reaches a configuration that satisfies P. It is defined by the rule EVENTUALLY, 1575 via an existential quantification over n.
-(The explicit depth bound n provides a stronger guarantee 1576 than just the plain inductive.
-Indeed, AfterAtMost is infinitely branching due to the non-determinism 1577 of allocation, and one cannot extract a depth bound from an infinitely branching inductive [Bertot 1578 and Castéran 2004].)
-1579
+Figure 23 introduces a few auxiliary predicates that appear in the statement of the liveness theorem.
+The proposition AfterAtMost n P c means that, out of the configuration c, every execution path reaches a configuration that satisfies P in at most n steps.
+The proposition AfterAtMost n P c is inductively defined by the rules HoldsNow and HoldsAfter.
+HoldsAfter guarantees not only that the predicate continues to hold after any possible step, but also that there exists such a step.
+The proposition Eventually P c means that in a bounded number of steps, out of the configuration c, every execution path reaches a configuration that satisfies P. It is defined by the rule Eventually, via an existential quantification over n.
+(The explicit depth bound n provides a stronger guarantee than just the plain inductive.
+Indeed, AfterAtMost is infinitely branching due to the non-determinism of allocation, and one cannot extract a depth bound from an infinitely branching inductive [Bertot and Castéran 2004].)